-28 Inclusive pedagogy provides learning opportunities for every child regardless of their learning differences by removing physical, psychological, functional and social barriers to learning (Florian & Black-Hawkins, 2011). levels of schooling, years 11 and 12, before they are eligible to enrol in the bachelor's degree and receive professional input on ECED and special education.
+28 Inclusive pedagogy provides learning opportunities for every child regardless of their learning differences by removing physical, psychological, functional and social barriers to learning (Florian & Black-Hawkins, 2011).

 Increasing teacher qualifications by requiring a minimum of a bachelor's degree in ECED is essential for the new intake of ECED teachers.
 Furthermore, the curriculum of the bachelor's degree in ECED and special education should be revised to incorporate the content and concept of inclusive education.
 In order to increase the qualifications of current teachers, two types of professional development approaches are necessary.
 First, it is important to increase the qualification of those ECED teachers, who have achieved year ten, by requiring them to complete year eleven and twelve courses related to ECED teaching, with a focus on inclusive pedagogy.
 A minimum twelve months professional development course in inclusive education is needed for those teachers whose qualification is a year eight pass.
 In addition, needs-based specialised professional development courses should be implemented, which also incorporate a twin-track approach.
 This professional development would equip teachers with the knowledge and skills to respond to the learning needs of children with mild, moderate and severe disability in a mainstream context.29